slzr23/Role_Game/README.md

 # Made in Python: Matplotlib & SVG

 In order to make a better graphical experience, the game has been realised with the python library "Matplotlib" (documentation: https://matplotlib.org/) The patch of grass is reprensented by a graphic, and each character has his own SVG File that you can also find in the repo.
 Each character is actually represented by a point that moves on the graph.
+You can find an example of execution in the file "Simulation.png".

 # Statistics: second graphic